-See the course schedule for more details.
+There will be a total of 12 modules over the course of the semester.
 When you log into Canvas, you will arrive at your Canvas dashboard.
-Select the relevant course module to access the course materials.
-You can use the advance buttons on the bottom of each page to access the materials in the course, and you can also access the course menu on the left side of your screen to navigate within the course.
+Select the relevant course tile to access the course materials.
+You can use the advance buttons on the bottom of each page to advance through the materials in the course, and you can also access the course menu on the left side of your screen to navigate within the course.
 Please make sure to read the brief descriptions on each page that help guide you through the content.